Chuckle Brothers: Television

-The two contributed further to children's entertainment, performing at the Children's Royal Variety Performance in May 1992, and launching a children's game show titled To Me, To You!, which ran between 1996 and 1998 and which took its name from their signature catchphrase.
+The two contributed further to children's entertainment, performing at the Children's Royal Variety Performance in May 1992, and launching a children's game show titled To Me...
+To You..., which ran between 1996 and 1998 and which took its name from their signature catchphrase.

 Outside of children's entertainment, the brothers have made appearances in many other television series, both together and separately.
 In May 2008, they appeared in the BBC documentary series Comedy Map of Britain, and won the 2010 series of Celebrity Coach Trip.
 In November 2011, the brothers starred in a series of TV advertisements for the UK-based van insurance comparison website Van Compare.com In October 2012, they appeared on Comedy World Cup on Channel 4, while on 15 March 2013, they were featured in David Walliams' sketch for Comic Relief.
 From 2013 to 2014, Barry made a number of appearances in the BBC comedy series Still Open All Hours as dog owner Mr Marshall, first appearing in the role for the 2013 Christmas special.
 On 13 March 2015, they appeared again on Comic Relief, this time in a sketch based around National Treasures.
 The duo appeared at the 2016 Royal Variety Performance, performing sketches with host David Walliams.
-In April 2018, it was announced the brothers were in the process of recording a new clip show for Channel 5, entitled Chuckle Time; It ran for one series during the summer of that year, although it was cut short following the death of Barry Elliot in August 2018.
+In April 2018, it was announced the brothers were in the process of recording a new clip show for Channel 5, entitled Chuckle Time; It ran for one series during the summer of that year, although it was cut short following the death of Barry Elliott in August 2018.